 A satisfying and warming spicy soup with lentils, tomatoes & carrots.
 You can vary the amount and type of spice you use depending on your family’s preferences.
 Serve with wholemeal or granary bread.

-Saucepan, chopping board, knife, wooden spoon, measuring spoons, measuring jug, kettle, hand blender.
+Saucepan, chopping board, knife, wooden spoon, measuring spoons, measuring jug, weighing scales, tin opener, vegetable peeler, kettle, hand blender.

 Ingredients (serves 2):